 Thinkorswim Overview

-Thinkorswim has three versions: a desktop program you can install, a mobile app, and a web-based platform.
-All three are free for Charles Schwab clients.
-They all include free real-time streaming quotes and level 2 quotes for non-professional traders.
-Thinkorswim doesn’t require a paid membership and charges no extra fees for using it.
+Thinkorswim is available in three versions: a downloadable desktop application, a mobile app, and a web-based platform.
+All three versions are free to Charles Schwab customers.
+They include real-time streaming quotes and Level 2 quotes at no additional cost for non-professional users.
+Thinkorswim does not require a paid subscription, and there are no extra fees to use the platform.

 Thinkorswim Commissions